Sample Applicant Rejection Letter and How to Write One

 Thank you for applying for the JOB TITLE position.
 We appreciate your interest in working for COMPANY NAME and the time you took to apply with us.

-Though your qualifications are impressive, we’ve decided to move forward with a candidate whose experience is more aligned with the needs of this particular role.
+Although your resume is impressive, we received a great deal of interest in the position and have decided to move forward with other candidates whose qualifications are more closely aligned with the needs of this particular role.
 We’ll keep your resume in mind for upcoming positions that more closely match your skills and hope you’ll consider applying with us again in the future.

 Wishing you professional success,